in2code-de/powermailrecaptcha/README.md

 - Clear caches
 - Register your domain to www.google.com/recaptcha/
 - Add sitekey and secretkey to TypoScript Constants (see example below)
+- Ensure that spamshield is enabled (see below)
 - Add a field of Type Google Recaptcha to your powermail form
 - Have fun